TopGabri/DLX/README.md

 - Git-based collaborative development
 - Performance Analysis and Optimization

-From a soft-skills perspective, this project allowed me to improve on:
+Moreover, this project allowed me to improve on the following **soft** skills:
 - Teamwork
 - Problem Solving
 - Leadership